 Furthermore, Architects are also skilled in maximising the potential of your property with innovate design solutions to create more space.
 Hiring an Architect will also ensure your project remains on budget, meets deadlines and is finished to the correct standards.
 Due to building regulations changing and techniques continuously improving, it is vital to choose the right Architect to assemble the puzzle.

 Chartered Vs Non-Chartered

 This is where the key difference between RIBA chartered Architects (Royal Institute of Chartered Architects) and Architectural Technicians lies.
 Normally, it takes a RIBA Architect seven years to qualify, following a combination of theoretical and practical training, so you can be assured of their professional competence to deliver your project.
 They are required to submit CPD (continuous professional development) evidence every year to ensure they are up to date with the latest technology, materials, methods and eco-friendly considerations.

 When investing in a large project on your home, it is important you choose the right Architect for the job.
 The main differences between a Chartered Architect and a Non-Chartered Architect are as follows:

 - Management Process

-For your peace-of-mind and project security, it is a safe bet for you to choose a Chartered Architect over a standard Architect.
+For your peace-of-mind and project security, it is a safe bet for you to choose a RIBA Chartered Architect over a Architectural Technician.
 The initial upfront cost may seem more expensive.
 However, in the long-run with and efficient, fully insured, qualified and proven business model, choosing a Chartered Architect can save you money.